UPDATED: June 2020

 Sawyer & Co is open for indoor dining and outdoor dining on their outdoor patio that’s also dog-friendly!
 The outdoor patio is super cute and makes you almost forget you’re in Austin.
 The fried Catfish Orleans fried (or blackened catfish) with crawfish étouffée over rice and fried chicken biscuit were delicious.

-Sawyer & Co is also selling cute pouch cocktails to-go!
+Sawyer & Co is also selling cute pouch cocktails to-go

 What to order: fried Catfish Orleans and fried chicken biscuit.

-Hours: 10am – 3pm on Saturday & Sunday
+Hours: Saturday & Sunday from 10am – 3pm

 Happy Hour: dine-in for happy hour from 3:30pm – 6:30pm for food and drink specials!